 A ceiling fan spins slowly above a sink full of dirty dishes from two prepared meals for my kids, husband and mom.
 The encrusted plates, pans and utensils are beckoning the ants to come and partake in the greatest feeding frenzy.
 Good for them.
 I am looking across the dining room table losing my patience.
 Rather than clean them, why not throw them away in the trash.
 Me vs. the plates.
 I wonder if anyone will notice.
 My mom steps up to the sink and begins to pick apart this pile of plastic and glass.
 “It’s ok Mom, I will get to it.”
 I am seated at my computer and did not even lift my head to look in her direction.
 I sensed her there and watched ever so slightly this gentle cloud of a human float past my peripheral vision.
 “You know, I sometimes feel programmed and can’t help myself,” she says with a chuckle.
 Her history includes being a mother of five, a hands-on grandmother and a caregiver for both her mother and uncle in their dying years.
 She can’t help herself and often shifts into autopilot.
 I know she understands why the dishes are piled up and why I have not touched them.
 She understands I needed a break from the routine of cooking and cleaning.
 She’s trying.
 I am trying.
 We’re all trying to enforce some mundane routine hinged on normalcy when the circumstances surrounding all that we have set out to accomplish seem utterly hopeless.
 The world is at a standstill.
 My mom crosses her arms and moves over to the window.
 She hardly blinks as she tells me about the latest numbers of new cases and deaths caused by COVID-19.
-She is currently living with me and is concerned for the well-being of my siblings and father across the country.
+She is currently living with me and is concerned for the well-being of my siblings and father on the East Coast.
 “I am trying to be patient,” she says.

 Right: "Granny" Eileen O'Malley Nekuda (1919-2013) and 1st Lt.
 Leslie J. Nekuda (1920 - 1949).